ml5js/ml5-library/docs/reference/neural-network.md

 * **xs**: Required.
 Array | Object.
   * If an array is given, then the inputs must be ordered as specified in the constructor.
 If no labels are given in the constructor, then the order that your data are added here will set the order of how you will pass data to `.predict()` or `.classify()`.
   * If an object is given, then feed in key/value pairs.
+  * if `task:imageClassification`: you can supply a HTMLImageElement or HTMLCanvasElement or a flat 1-D array of the pixel values such that the dimensions match with the defined image size in the `options.inputs: [IMAGE_WIDTH, IMAGE_HEIGHT, IMAGE_CHANNELS]`
 * **ys**: Required.
 Array | Object.
   * If an array is given, then the inputs must be ordered as specified in the constructor.
   * If an object is given, then feed in key/value pairs.